-Impairment on cash and cash equivalents has been measured on the 12-month expected loss basis and reflects the short maturities of the exposures.
-The Company considers that its cash and cash equivalents have low credit risk based on the external credit ratings of the counterparties.
-The amount of the allowance on cash and cash equivalents was negligible.
+Impairment on cash and cash equivalents and fixed deposits have been measured on the 12-month expected loss basis and reflects the short maturities of the exposures.
+The Company considers that its cash and cash equivalents and other financial assets have low credit risk based on the external credit ratings of the counterparties.
+The amount of the allowances on cash and cash equivalents and fixed deposits were negligible.